Herbert Blau: Early life and career

 In 1971, after three years at CalArts, Blau moved to Oberlin College, where he formed the experimental theater group KRAKEN, with which he continued presenting challenging productions for another decade.
 The two books that emerged from that work—Take Up the Bodies: Theater at the Vanishing Point (University of Illinois Press, 1982) and Blooded Thought: Occasions of Theater (Performing Arts Journal Publications, 1982)—received the George Jean Nathan Award for Dramatic Criticism.

-In 1974, Blau became the Dean of the Division of Arts and Humanities at the University of Maryland Baltimore County (UMBC), bringing KRAKEN with him.
+In 1974, Blau became the dean of the division of arts and humanities at the University of Maryland Baltimore County (UMBC), bringing KRAKEN with him.
 While there, he saw a young Kathleen Turner perform and persuaded her to transfer to UMBC.
 After a contentious tenure, Blau resigned in 1976.

-In addition to the theater, Blau has taken up the subjects of literature, visual arts, fashion, postmodern culture, and politics.

 CalArts conferred an honorary doctor of arts degree to Blau in May 2008.

+Blau's archive is part of the performing arts collections held by the Harry Ransom Center in Austin, Texas.
+His papers include journals, production casebooks, scripts, correspondence, manuscripts, photographs, publicity material, and more.